-- The District is committed to providing a healthy environment for students and staff within the school environment, recognizing that individuals must be physically, mentally, and socially healthy in order to promote wellness and academic performance. - The District focuses on achieving five goals: nutrition, physical education, physical activity: recess, health & nutrition literacy and preventive healthcare.
+- The District is committed to providing a healthy environment for students and staff within the school environment, recognizing that individuals must be physically, mentally, and socially healthy in order to promote wellness and academic performance. - The District focuses on achieving five goals: nutrition, physical education, physical activity: recess, health & nutrition literacy and preventive healthcare. - The District Wellness Policy provides guidelines for food sold on campus for fund raising activities.

-8531 - FREE AND REDUCED-PRICE MEALS
+• 8531 - FREE AND REDUCED-PRICE MEALS

-All students determined to be economically needy shall be provided upon request a free or reduced-price meal or meals at school.
+- All students determined to be economically needy shall be provided upon request a free or reduced-price meal or meals at school. - For School Year 2021-2022 all students will receive all meals for free under a Federal USDA waiver.